Wondering how to earn and redeem Aeroplan miles for award flights?

 Annual Fee: $95

-If you’re someone who flies Air Canada a lot, you’ll likely also benefit from the preferred pricing on Air Canada-operated award flights that comes with being a cardholder.
+In addition to the card’s other benefits, if you’re someone who flies Air Canada a lot, you’ll likely also benefit from the preferred pricing on Air Canada-operated award flights that comes with being a cardholder.

 Aside from earning miles with the Aeroplan Credit Card, flexible points can also give you access to Aeroplan miles.